wp-plugins/wp-columna/readme.txt

 == Description ==

-Add columns to visual editor and the page, yet another easier way to make columns using visual editor without HTML knowledge nor shortcodes.
+Add columns to visual editor and the page, another easier way to make columns using visual editor without HTML knowledge nor shortcodes.

-This plugin provides you with 4 general column layout trough visual editors buttons.
+This plugin provides you with 4 general column layout in your visual editor.

 == Installation ==